sttoracle/ORACASB/README.md

 <div style="border:1px solid grey;padding:10px;margin-bottom:6px">
 <b>Note, if you are not following these instructions onsite in an Oracle instructor lead workshop:</b><br>
 For the workshop you have one assigned Salesforce user which is the same user you used when you on-boarded Salesforce in Exercise 1.
-If you decide to sign-up for your own free Salesforce Developer account and you follow these instructions you should ensure you followed the Salesforce preperation steps described in your workshop handout.
+If you decide to sign-up for your own free Salesforce Developer account and you follow these instructions you should ensure you followed the Salesforce preparation steps described in your workshop handout.
 These steps prepares a dedicated Salesforce user, for CASB to use to monitor Salesforce.
 This dedicated Salesforce user should be used in Exercise 1 when you onboard your Salesforce account into CASB outside the context of the instructor lead workshop.<br> <b>Take note</b>, all other Salesforce instructions in this workshop should be performed with the  Salesforce Admin user that was created when you signed-up for your free Salesforce Developer account .
 The reason this is important is because CASB will not report on any actions performed by  the Salesforce user that is  dedicated to CASB ( used in Exercise 1 when you on-boarded Salesforce)  and if you perform these steps with that dedicated user the policy described in this exercise will not be triggered.
 </div>

  #### STEP 2.1: In the Salesforce "*Setup*" section navigate to *Users -> Roles*